Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Abdomen

 The risk of pancreatic cancer is increased by having Beckwith-Wiedemann syndrome or Cushing syndrome.

-Most pancreatic tumors do not secrete hormones and there are no symptoms of disease.
+Most pancreatic tumors do not secrete hormones and there are no signs or symptoms of disease.
 This makes it difficult to diagnose pancreatic cancer early.

-Pancreatic tumors that do secrete hormones may cause symptoms.
-The symptoms depend on the type of hormone being made.
+Pancreatic tumors that do secrete hormones may cause signs and symptoms.
+The signs and symptoms depend on the type of hormone being made.

-If the tumor secretes insulin, symptoms that may occur include the following:
+If the tumor secretes insulin, signs and symptoms that may occur include the following:

 - Feeling very tired.

-Other symptoms caused by tumors that make hormones include the following:
+Other signs and symptoms caused by tumors that make hormones include the following:

 - Watery diarrhea.